 - Males have 1 X and 1 Y chromosome.

-The mother always contributes an X chromosome to the child.
-The father may contribute an X or a Y. Therefore, it is the chromosome from the father that determines the gender of the child.
+The mother gives an X chromosome to the child.
+The father may contribute an X or a Y. It is the chromosome from the father that determines if the baby is a girl or a boy.

 The remaining chromosomes are called autosomal chromosomes.
 They are known as chromosome pairs 1 through 22.

-Last reviewed 2/17/2011 by David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Last reviewed 1/13/2013 by David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
+Also reviewed by A.D.A.M.
+Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.